Winter Storm Warning issued for East Slopes of the Washington Cascades by NWS - NewsBreak

 Winter Weather Advisory issued for West Slopes North Central Cascades and Passes by NWS

 Effective: 2022-12-29 04:00:00 PST Expires: 2022-12-30 16:00:00 PST Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 For the latest road conditions in Washington state, call 5 1 1.
-Target Area: West Slopes North Central Cascades and Passes WINTER WEATHER ADVISORY IN EFFECT FROM 4 AM THURSDAY TO 4 PM PST FRIDAY * WHAT...Snow above 2500 feet expected.
-Total snow accumulations of up to 18 inches. * WHERE...Cascade mountains and valleys of Snohomish and King Counties, including Darrington, Index, Skykomish, Stevens Pass, and Snoqualmie Pass. * WHEN...From 4 AM Thursday to 4 PM PST Friday. * IMPACTS...Plan on difficult travel.
+Target Area: West Slopes North Central Cascades and Passes WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 4 PM PST FRIDAY * WHAT...Snow expected.
+Total snow accumulations of up to 1 foot. * WHERE...Cascade mountains of Snohomish and King Counties, including Stevens Pass and Snoqualmie Pass. * WHEN...Until 4 PM PST Friday. * IMPACTS...Plan on very difficult travel.

 weather.gov